National Equities Exchange and Quotations

-The National Equities Exchange And Quotations (NEEQ) is a Chinese over-the-counter system for trading the shares of a public limited company (股份有限公司 (Company Limited by Shares)) that is not listed on either the Shenzhen or Shanghai stock exchanges.
-The NEEQ exchange was also nicknamed "The New Third Board" (新三板) in China, as there were two old trading systems that the NEEQ replaced, STAQ and NET.
+The National Equities Exchange and Quotations (NEEQ) is a Chinese over-the-counter system for trading the shares of a public limited company (股份有限公司 (Company Limited by Shares)) that is not listed on either the Shenzhen Stock Exchange or Shanghai Stock Exchange.
+The NEEQ exchange was also nicknamed the "New Third Board" (新三板) in China, as there were formerly two trading systems that the NEEQ replaced: STAQ and NET.